leahkemp/testing_seattleflu_assembly/README.md

 - Has a [conda env](https://github.com/seattleflu/assembly/blob/master/envs/seattle-flu-environment.yaml) to (easily) install all software the pipeline will use (would be *better* for reproducibility/portability if this software is containerised, but conda envs are pretty standard)
 - Looks like it has a [jupyter notebook for plotting/exploring results](https://github.com/seattleflu/assembly/blob/master/scripts/2019-01-30%20Seattle%20flu-seq%20coverage%20statistics.ipynb) which can be nice for the user
 - Comes with a [bunch of reference genomes](https://github.com/seattleflu/assembly/tree/master/references) for alignment which is nice (so user doesn't need to find and manually download them)
+- They're not currently really writing log files which can really do you're head in when debugging the pipeline since you're not capturing any errors/outputs the software in the pipeline is throwing out

 The pipeline expects 8 total FASTQ files for each individual sample, with Read 1 (R1) and Read 2 (R2) from 4 different lanes.
 Checked with Una and the data to be fed into the pipeline is going to be already pooled/lane-merged ("the lanes are merged during basecalling to make things easier down the line")